Mission, Development and Leadership in the Context of Global Christianity

 - Dzubinski, Leanne and Anneke H. Stasson, Women in the Mission of the Church: Their Opportunities and Obstacles Throughout Christian History (Baker Academic, 2021).

 - Hanciles, Jehu J., Migration and the Making of Global Christianity (Eerdmans, 2021).

 - Robert, Dana L., Christian Mission: How Christianity Became a World Religion (Oxford: Wiley-Blackwell, 2009).

 - Yong, Amos, Mission After Pentecost: The Witness of the Spirit From Genesis to Revelation (Baker Academic, 2019).

 To order these books through Christian Book Distributors, go to our online bookstore:

-Here is how your studies will transform you and your ministry by seeking to fulfill our general Doctor of Ministry goals in some track-specific ways:
+Here is how your studies will transform you and your ministry by seeking to fulfill our core Doctor of Ministry goals in track specialized ways:

 - To resource students through a biblically-grounded educational program taught by faculty who are committed to God’s Word and the application of principles of Scripture to the issues of contemporary culture.

 - Students will be able to look more fully at the world from a biblical and global perspective and see how they can faithfully live out their calling in world evangelization.

 - Students will be able to understand the general sweep of the history of missionary and social outreach from the early Church until today.